 Pesach Holiday overview

-- Where: The story of Pesach takes place in Ancient Egypt, and has been told throughout the centuries at the Seder table of Jewish homes.
+- Where: The story of Pesach takes place in ancient Egypt, and has been told throughout the centuries at the Seder table of Jewish homes.

 - When: In the Hebrew calendar, Pesach begins at nightfall of the 14th of Nissan to the 22nd (or the 21st for those celebrating in Israel).
-In the year 2020, Pesach starts at sunset of Wednesday, April 8th until nightfall on Thursday, April 16th.

 - How: Pesach is celebrated for eight days (seven days in Israel), during which many Jews eat matzah and refrain from eating leavened foods.
-The Pesach Seder takes place on the first two nights of the holiday (and only the first night in Israel) where the story of the Exodus is recited and experienced.
+The Pesach Seder takes place on the first two nights of the holiday (and only the first night in Israel) where the story of the exodus is recited and experienced.

 Pesach Mitzvot and Customs